 - Beef broth

-- Ground beef for meatballs – these are optional, could use premade frozen meatballs too
+- Ground beef for meatballs – these are optional, could use premade frozen meatballs or make these basic meatballs too

 - bread crumbs

 - Mozzarella and parmesan cheese – also optional but why wouldn’t you add cheese to everything??!!

 Yes you could half this if you have a smaller family or crowd.
 This uses an entire package of noodles so if you typically cook 1/2 then just cut this entire slow cooker spaghetti recipe in half.

 You don’t have to precook the meatballs either!!
 Total time saver right??

 - We love meals like this crockpot lasagna casserole but these do require that the ground beef is cooked beforehand.
 Not a huge deal, takes maybe 10 minutes, but if you’re in a rush this crockpot spaghetti recipe is so quick.